View Details Explore Now →

 As with any new exercise program, it is essential to consult with your physician before commencing any training regimen, especially if you have pre-existing health conditions.
 This information is for educational purposes and not a substitute for professional medical advice.

-The Role of a Personal Trainer for Over 70s
+The Role of a personal trainer for seniors

 The journey of fitness in later life is not about pushing limits but about preserving and enhancing functional capacity.
 A personal trainer for individuals over 70 is an expert who understands the physiological changes associated with aging, such as decreased muscle mass (sarcopenia), reduced bone density (osteoporosis), changes in balance and coordination, and potential cardiovascular or respiratory limitations.